sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/browsers/index.md

 There's is also another alternative: use ```--spa``` to automatically wait for 5 seconds of inactivity in the Resource Timing API (independently if the load event end has fired or not).
 If you need to wait longer, use ```--pageCompleteWaitTime```.

 If you add your own complete check you can also choose when your check is run.
 By default we wait until onLoad happens (by using pageLoadStrategy normal).
 If you want control direct after the navigation, you can get that by adding ```--pageLoadStrategy none``` to your run.

-## Minimise WebDriver impact
-By default WebDriver gives back control direct after navigation and then our page complete check is run every 200 ms.

-You can take back conntrol directly with ```--pageLoadStrategy none``` and then choose when to do the first page complete check with ```--pageCompleteCheckStartWait 5000``` and choose how often each check will run with ```--pageCompleteCheckPollTimeout 1000```.
-All setting are in ms.

 ## Custom metrics